-In Quebec, Marine Communications and Traffic Services (MCTS) provides services to the maritime community with four communications centers located in Montréal, Québec, Les Escoumins and Rivière-au-Renard.
+In Quebec, Marine Communications and Traffic Services (MCTS) provides services to the maritime community with three communications centers located in Québec, Les Escoumins and Rivière-au-Renard.

-The Centre is also responsible for applying the under-keel clearance standards in the Île d’Orléans Traverse du Nord sector and upstream from the Port of Québec.
+The Centre is also responsible for applying the under-keel clearance standards in the Île d’Orléans Traverse du Nord sector and upstream from the Port of Québec, up to Montréal.
 By establishing appropriate times for passage (passage windows), deep-draft vessels can transit safely with the tides.

 The Québec MCTS Centre operates the Regional Alert and Warning Network covering Quebec.
 This Network is a communication system designed to allow Quebec's marine stakeholders to respond in a rapid, efficient and collaborative manner in the event of marine emergencies: federal and provincial governments and agencies, municipalities, rescue organizations, maritime industry, etc.